 In 1933, the Cardinals had cut Hornsby mid-way throughout the season.
 Hornsby was still having a productive season batting .325 in only 46 games.
 After that, the St. Louis Browns picked him up.
 Hornsby would play the remainder of his career with them as a player-manager.

 1933 Tattoo Orbit

 Tattoo Orbits were another release in 1933 year.
 Produced in Chicago, they mainly focused on midwestern teams as the source of the players featured.
-The Rogers Hornsby is considered an SP within the set (Only HOF SP) and is the most expensive card from the release.
+The Rogers Hornsby baseball card is considered an SP within the set (Only HOF SP) and is the most expensive card from the release.